Pearson-Higher-Ed/alerts/README.md

 This is a comprehensive starter kit for a standalone Origami v2 component.

-**In order to utilize this successfully, you must have solid working knowledge of Facebook's React, a library for building composable user interfaces.**
+**In order to utilize this successfully, you must have solid working knowledge of Facebook's React - a library for building composable user interfaces.**

 This starter kit implements best practices like testing, linting, bundling, transpiling ES6 to ES5, etc. It codifies a